acdh-oeaw/Teaching_CBS4DH/lectures/files.md

 - The data stored in a file have no good text representation (e.g. images, movies, sound)
 - Compression.
 - Performance.
-- Protecting intelectual rights - only you know how to read (decode) the data stored in a file.
+- Protecting intellectual rights - only you know how to read (decode) the data stored in a file.

 ### Text formats